 The segments into which a reporting entity can be broken down are defined inconsistently in the financial reporting literature.
-ASC 280 which relates to the classification of assets and sometimes liabilities uses the terms operating segments and reportable segments of the business.
+From FASB Accounting Standards Codifications, ASC 280 relates to the classification of assets and sometimes liabilities uses the terms operating segments and reportable segments of the business.
 ASC 350 which relates to impairment uses the term reporting unit.
 ASC 860 which relates to special-purpose entities and the master glossary uses the term business.
 ASC 360 which relates to long-lived assets uses the term asset groups and disposal groups.